Redeemer's University: Academics

 The university runs both undergraduate and postgraduate programmes.
 Undergraduate programmes started at inception in 2005 with three colleges.
-They were the College of Natural Sciences, College of Management and Social Sciences, College of Humanities.
+They were the College of Natural Sciences, College of Management and Social Sciences and College of Humanities.

 In the 2012–2013 academic year, the university admitted its first set of M.A., M.Sc., and PhD. students.
-So far, the university has produced 12 sets of graduates as of November, 2020.
+So far, the university has produced 12 sets of graduates as of November 2020.

-In the 2019/2020 Academic Session, the university changed from the Collegiate system to Faculty system.
-Also in that academic year, the university added two new Faculties, namely Faculty of Engineering and Faculty of Environmental Sciences.
-Earlier in 2017/2018, the university commenced the Faculty of Law and Faculty of Basic Medical Sciences.
+In the 2019/2020 Academic Session, the university changed from the Collegiate system to the Faculty system.
+Also in that academic year, the university added two new Faculties, namely the Faculty of Engineering and the Faculty of Environmental Sciences.
+Earlier in 2017/2018, the university commenced the Faculty of Law and the Faculty of Basic Medical Sciences.

-Faculty of Engineering

-This faculty commenced in the 2019–2020 academic session based on the approval of the relevant accrediting bodies.